Skip to main content

 Monitor usage

-Claude Design is an Anthropic Labs release that doesn’t support audit logs or usage tracking yet.
+Claude Design doesn’t support audit logs or usage tracking yet.

 We recommend tracking adoption qualitatively during your rollout—check in with each group as they onboard, collect feedback, and sample a few projects periodically to assess design system compliance.